usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 .. image:: example_files/spectra_residuals.png

 At the bottom of the experimental spectra example there is call to the :py:func:`MATS.Spectrum.fft_spectrum` function.
-If we hadn't included the etalon the fit residuals would look like this:
+If we hadn't included the etalon, the fit residuals would look like this:

 .. image:: example_files/spectra_residuals_noetalon.png

 Calling the :py:func:`MATS.Spectrum.fft_spectrum` function on these residuals gives the following result with the most abundant period being 1.271443 cm-1 and an amplitude of 0.001364.
-The more periods present in the spectral region being fit the more precise the etalon amplitude and frequency will be.
+The more etalon periods present in the spectral region being fit the more precise the etalon amplitude and frequency determined by the FFT will be.

 .. image:: example_files/Noetalon_FFT.png